 1. Convert The Document From RGB To CMYK

-RGB and CMYK are codes of colors.
-They are used worldwide when you work on a computer.
+RGB and CMYK are codes of colors, and they are used worldwide when you work on a computer.

-RGB means Red, Green, and Blue, these are the colors used for this code to create all the tones it has.
-While CMYK means Cyan, Magenta, Yellow, and Key.
+RGB means Red, Green, and Blue.
+These are the colors used for this code to create all its tones.
+While CMYK indicates Cyan, Magenta, Yellow, and Key.

-The color “key” refers to black, it is created mixing all other colors.
-The final color when you mix all the tones of RGB is white.
+The color “key” refers to black, created by mixing all other colors.
+The final color when you combine all the tones of RGB is white.

-The colors we see on the screen are RGB while the ones we see on the paper are CMYK.
-This is because the printer has a restricted colors spectrum; meanwhile, on the computer, you can create almost any color.
+The colors on the screen are RGB, while the ones we see on the paper are CMYK.
+This is because the printer has a restricted color spectrum; meanwhile, you can create almost any color on the computer.

-To reduce the difference between the colors you see on the screen and the ones you see in the paper is better to convert your document to CMYK before printing.
+To reduce the difference between the colors you see on the screen and the ones you see on the paper is better to convert your document to CMYK before printing.

 2. Outline The Fonts

-This is one of the most useful tips on the list besides the colors codes.
+This is one of the most valuable tips on the list besides the color codes.
 How many times have you received a document and you can’t read it or the typography is different than the one in the original work?
 This happens more than you think.

-When you create a document you need to know that not every computer has the same fonts installed.
-Without outlined font it might happen that the letters don’t appear at all, and you will only see a black spot.
+When creating a document, you need to know that not every computer has the same fonts installed.
+Without the outlined font, it might happen that the letters don’t appear at all, and you will only see a black spot.

 3. Images Proportion And Resolution

-The size of a digital image can’t be measured in centimeters or inches.
-It has to be done by the number of pixels it has.
+The size of a digital image can’t be measured in centimeters or inches, and it has to be done by the number of pixels it has.

 How many pixel columns it has of height and how many rows it has of width.
 The result of the multiplication of those numbers will be the final size.

-The resolution is tightly related with the size.
-It’s used to value the quality of the image.
-Basically, it’s how many pixels it has per inch; it is measured in dpi which means dots per inch.
+The resolution is tightly related to the size, and it’s used to value the quality of the image.
+Basically, it’s how many pixels per inch; it is measured in dpi, which means dots per inch.

-They are related in a way that if you modify one of them, the other two will be affected.
+They are related so that if you modify one of them, the other two will be affected.
 There is a rule when it comes to resolution.

-All the images that you’re going to print must have a resolution of 300 dpi, and the ones that are destined to be an internet file, must have a resolution of 72 dpi.
+All the images you’re going to print must have a resolution of 300 dpi, and the ones that are destined to be an internet file must have a resolution of 72 dpi.

 Designers need to play with the image to adapt it to the size they need without modifying the resolution.
 Like all the rules in the world, it has its exceptions.

-If you’re going to print something extremely big lower resolution will be enough.
+If you’re going to print something massive lower resolution will be enough.

-Actually, those big movie posters that we see on the highways have a resolution of 60 dpi, because they are designed to be seen at a big distance.
+Those big movie posters that we see on the highways have a resolution of 60 dpi because they are designed to be seen at a considerable distance.